Conservation value assessment and management plan

 Biodiversity Action Plan

-In September 2010, Council formed the Biodiversity Working Group to formulate an action plan for our community.
+In September 2010, Council formed the Biodiversity Working Group, currently named Biodiversity Advisory Group, to formulate an action plan for our community.

 This group has brought together a range of people and organisations from in our district that play an important role in protecting our environment.
 Organisations involved in the development of the plan include landowners, industry groups, environmental protection groups, local and regional government agencies.